tomassedovic/quicksilver-roguelike/README.md

 Better.

-## Adding square font
+## Adding a square font

 This starts to look like a roguelike, but we *can* improve upon it.
 Why are the tiles not square?
 Personal preference aside (whatever floats your boat), in our case it's just an artefact of the font we're using.

-We've picked mononoki, because **we** like it!
-It looks great, has visually distinct characters and even text looks decent in it (though proportional fonts are best for text).
+We've picked mononoki, because we like it!
+It looks great, has visually distinct characters and even normal text looks decent in it (though when it comes to reading a block of actual text, nothing beats proportional fonts).

 > "we" == Tomas Sedovic.
 I like mononoki.
 It's awesome.
 If you
 > disagree, pick a different font!